google/WebFundamentals/src/content/en/updates/posts/2016/07/payment-request.md

  <img src="/web/updates/images/2016/07/payment-request/2.png" style="max-width:340px">
  <img src="/web/updates/images/2016/07/payment-request/3.png" style="max-width:340px">

-## 3. POST the payment info to the server
+### 3. Process the payment
 Upon user tapping on "PAY" button, a promise will be resolved and payment information will be passed to the resolving function.
-You can then `POST` the information to the server to verify the purchase.
+You can send the information either to your own server, or send it through a third party like Stripe for processing.

 {% highlight js %}
   request.show()